German submarine U-553: Second patrol

 Departing St. Nazaire on 7 June, she achieved success north of the Azores, by sinking the Susan Maersk (she went down in 90 seconds) and the Ranella (she broke in two) both on 12 June 1941.

 Third, fourth and fifth patrols

 Her next three sorties met with mixed fortune; her third patrol saw no success, despite ranging far and wide over the north Atlantic.

 U-553s next foray saw her attack merchantmen such as the Silvercedar, (sunk on 15 October 1941) and (sunk on 17 October).

 The boat's fifth patrol took her toward the eastern Canadian/US coast where she succeeded in damaging the Diala on 15 January 1942 and sinking the Innerøy on 22 January.

 Sixth and seventh patrols

 The boat's sixth patrol took her from St. Nazaire as far north as the Faeroe Islands.
-It was unsuccessful.
+It was uneventful.

 Outing number seven saw the submarine penetrate the Gulf of St. Lawrence where she sank two ships; the Leto and the Nicoya.
 The Mattawin was sent to the bottom of the Atlantic.